reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 #### Pivot Selection
 1. The first element in the set
 2. The last element in the set
-3. The median of multiple elements
+3. The median of multiple elements.
+For example, I can get a pivot by getting the median of 3 random elements from the full set.

 ### 2. Merge Sort
 Use divide-and-conquer.
 Divide an input set into half until all subset have 1 element.